hinmfm/PBI-Projects/PROJECT 2: HR ANALYTICS/README.md

 - The data answering this question are visualized in page 4/7 in my visualization.

 3. What are our best recruiting sources if we want to ensure a diverse organization?
 - 'Indeed' has provided the company with all-of-races staffs employed during their history so far.
 Therefore, Indeed could be deemed the most diversified recruiting sources.
 'LinkedIn, despite its great diversity, does not comprise any staff who is Hispanic.
-The same thing also occurs to 'Employee Referral' and 'Google Search' method of hiring, with the additional lack of American Indian or Alaska Native, tw0-or-more-races employees in the former, and Black and African American employees in the latter.
+The same thing also occurs to 'Employee Referral' and 'Google Search' method of hiring, with the additional lack of American Indian or Alaska Native, two-or-more-races employees in the former, and Black and African American employees in the latter.
 - Most employees hired from 'Indeed' are also US citizens, and this also occurs in other sources of recruitment as well.
 - The data answering this question are visualized in page 4/7 in my visualization.